 Rapid Medical Care for Non-emergency Situations

 Need quick access to a doctor, but don’t feel you need emergency care?
-Loyola Medicine’s Immediate Care offers prompt medical attention for adults and children on a walk-in basis at three convenient locations—no appointment necessary.
+Loyola Medicine’s Immediate Care offers prompt medical attention for adults and children on a walk-in basis at four convenient locations—no appointment necessary.

 You may wish to visit one of Loyola’s immediate care locations for a health concern that is not life-threatening, a visit to immediate care may be a more convenient choice; a visit to the emergency room can take longer and be more expensive than a visit to immediate care.

 At Loyola’s immediate care, you can see a board-certified doctor to treat your acute condition as soon as possible.
 Care is provided year-round, and the cost is similar to that of an appointment with your primary care physician.

 Seeking instant medical attention for non-life-threatening medical issues is easy and convenient at our Immediate Care locations: